asbjornu/developer.swedbankpay.com/checkout/other-features.md

 ## Verify Payments

-The `Verify` operation lets you post verifications to confirm the validity of **credit card information**, without reserving or charging any amount.
+The `Verify` operation lets you post verifications to confirm the validity of **card information**, without reserving or charging any amount.
 This option is mainly used to initiate a recurring payment scenario where the card will be charged at a later date.
-The request body is equivalent to a `Purchase` order with credit card as the selected item.
+The request body is equivalent to a `Purchase` order with card as the selected item.
 A [recurrence token][payment-orders-resource] will be generated automatically, rendering the parameter `generateRecurrenceToken` unnecessary for this operation.